-- Continue the discussions with the countries already contacted under previous activities since the Water JPI was established in order to develop long term partnerships; - Develop cooperation with existing international initiatives (e.g. geographical ERA-NETs); - Identify possible cooperation models with funding agencies / programme owners.
+- Continue the discussions with the countries already contacted under previous activities since the Water JPI creation in order to developing long term partnerships; - Develop cooperation with existing international initiatives (e.g. geographical ERA-NETs); - Identify possible cooperation models with funding agencies / programme owners.

-The main objectives of the Mediterranean area & Africa workshop were to identify the challenges and opportunities for international cooperation, focusing on:
+The main objectives of the Mediterranean & Africa workshop were to identify the challenges and opportunities of international cooperation, focusing on: